MicrosoftDocs/Advertising-docs/BingAds/guides/operation-error-codes.md

 ReportingServiceSiteIdMaxArraySizeReached

 **Description**
 The specified report scope contains too many website identifiers.

-The *Details* element of the *BatchError* object contains the maximum number of websites.
+Please refer to the *Details* element of the *BatchError* object for the maximum number of websites.

 ***